RaulSebastian/RaulSchnelzer-Website/CONTRIBUTING.md

 * Explain which behavior you observed and which you expected to see instead.
 * Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.

-### Suggesting Enhancements
+### Suggesting Feature Requests

-Before creating enhancement suggestions, please check if a similar **Issue** already exists.
+Before creating a feature request, please check if a similar **Issue** already exists.

-#### How Do I Submit A (Good) Enhancement Suggestion?
+#### How Do I Submit A (Good) Feature Request?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#atom-and-packages) your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+Feature Requests suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/) and labeled `Enhancement`.
+If you have a feature request, provide the following information:

 * Use a clear and descriptive title for the issue to identify the suggestion.
 * Provide a step-by-step description of the suggested enhancement.